-Dysmenorrhea—the medical term for painful periods—can greatly impair your ability to function.
-While it's not always talked about openly, research shows that anywhere between 45 and 95% of women regularly experience dysmenorrhea.1
+Dysmenorrhea—the medical term for painful periods—can take a toll on productivity, general wellbeing, and quality of life.
+While it's not often talked about openly, research shows that anywhere between 45 and 95% of women regularly experience dysmenorrhea.1

 While medication is sometimes needed, there are several natural alternatives that have shown to provide meaningful relief in clinical settings.
 One of the most well-studied compounds is a common mineral that you're likely familiar with: magnesium.